lasso-js/lasso-less/README.md

 }
 ```

-Instead, you must do the following:
+Instead, the following is recommended:

 ```css
 /* GOOD! ☺ */